nickbrandt/GitLab/doc/development/fe_guide/droplab/plugins/ajax.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# Ajax
+# Ajax plugin

-`Ajax` is a droplab plugin that allows for retrieving and rendering list data from a server.
+`Ajax` is a DropLab plugin that allows for retrieving and rendering list data from a server.

 ## Usage